Tom Robinson considered himself a healthy 64-year-old when, in August 2012, he went in for his annual physical examination.

-As a leading researcher on AML Dr. Marcucci analyzed the genetic makeup — the DNA — of Tom’s cancer cells to design a targeted treatment specific to his disease.
+A team of researchers analyzed the genetic makeup — the DNA — of Tom’s cancer cells to design a targeted treatment specific to his disease.
 “That’s why the results are so incredible,” Tom said.

 Tom received aggressive chemotherapy and, later, arsenic therapy.
 His primary treatment was with all-trans retinoic acid.
 Tom said it’s the same acid in vitamin A that’s used to treat acne, only his dose was much higher.
 He took the capsules for more than two months.

 Tom emerged from his specialized treatment cancer-free and feeling great, considering the gravity of his health just a few months earlier.
 He visits his hematology oncologist, Dr. Walker, quarterly for checkups.
 His only side effect is a little numbness in his feet.

 Tom credits the science, especially the role of genetic analysis in identifying and targeting cancers, as well as his team at the OSUCCC – James, which, he said, was amazing.
 “I had a team of 23 specialists looking after me,” he added.

 Tom stressed that everyone on the team — not just the specialists — was attentive.
 “The nurses, orderlies, aides, people who took vitals, all were on top of their game,” he said.
 “They knew what they were doing and they were nice people.”

 He added, “I did not find a single person who acted like they were there for a paycheck.
 Everybody looked like they were there for a purpose.”